 Each Item card has a name, a power, a size, and a value in Gold Pieces.
+(Of course spies use gold pieces!
+Briefcases full of Krugerrands!)

-An item card in your hand does not count until you play it; at that point, it is "carried."
+An Item card in your hand does not count until you play it; at that point, it is "carried."
 You may carry any number of small items, but only one Big one.
-(Any item not marked Big is considered Small.)
-You may not simply discard one Big item to play another; you must sell it, trade it, lose it to a Curse or Bad Stuff, or discard it to power a Class or Race ability.
+(Any item not designated Big is considered Small.)